 My friend and former teammate, Pavle Jovanovic, called me one day, speaking Gibberish.
 I could not understand anything he said.
 He got so frustrated he hung up the phone.
 I sat at home and every day I told myself to find him some help.
 May 3, 2020, I received the news that he hung himself at his family's business.

 The guilt of not understanding his pain and failing to offer support haunted me.
-I eventually found out I could not help him because I also need help.
+I eventually found out I could not help him because I also needed help.
+One of the biggest issues with CTE is most victims can not recognize the symptoms in their self.
 The shockwave of loss continued as more of my former Bobsledding teammates followed the same tragic path, including Steve Holcolmb, from my 2003 World Championship team.
+Steve is responsible for all Olympic medals that American men won since 2003.

 I recently spoke to the judge.
 I explained all things are negotiable except properly warning new athletes about the possible long term cognitive issues.
-I am currently the lead plaintiff and the current offer on the table will only evaluate the athletes to see whether they have CTE.
-That’s it.
+I am currently the lead plaintiff and the current offer on the table will only evaluate the athletes .
+That’s it!
 Absolutely nothing else of value.
-Zero funds to treat athletes if they do have CTE and no advanced warnings to upcoming athletes about the real long-term dangers of repetitive concussions and extreme g-force exposure.
+Zero funds to treat athletes if they do have CTE symptoms and no advanced warnings to upcoming athletes about the real long-term dangers of repetitive concussions and extreme g-force exposure.
 I have refused to sign off on the offer.
-At the last court hearing I was standing alone against all parties.
+At the last 3 court hearing I was standing alone against all parties.
 Lawyers on both sides say that evaluating athletes, while offering NO compensation or treatment is sufficient.
 I do not agree.
-These organizations are getting rich off athletes while we suffer with extreme headaches, cloudy thoughts, dementia, depression, and low to merely no quality of life.
+We are not lab rats.
+I continue to ask the lawyers if they would take their child to a doctor who will not treat them.
+These organizations are getting rich off athletes while we suffer with extreme headaches, cloudy thoughts,vertigo, dementia, depression, and low to merely no quality of life.

 The diagnosis of CTE in my sport has become our common thread.
 This is a global issue that is being ignored and swept under the carpet.
 The New York Times broke the story with an article called “Sled Head” (https://www.nytimes.com/2020/07/26/sports/olympics/olympics-bobsled-suicide-brain-injuries.html).

-It was reported that bobsled athletes are pulling extreme G-forces, more than Military Fighter Pilots and the Space Shuttle.
-Another article was released in December of 2024 stating fighter pilots are suffering from the same fate as bobsled athletes, however, add in vibrations from rough ice (SHAKING BABY SYNDROME) and concussions, and Bobsledding becomes the perfect storm for stage 4 CTE.
+It was reported that bobsled athletes are pulling extreme G-forces (84.5 G's), more than Military Fighter Pilots and the Space Shuttle.
+Another article was released in December of 2024 stating fighter pilots are suffering from the same fate as bobsled athletes, however, add in vibrations from rough ice (SHAKEN BABY SYNDROME), concussions and Bobsledding becomes the perfect storm for stage 4 CTE.

 Many athletes suffer from CTE.
 But it doesn't have to be a death sentence.